 After months of shutdowns due to the novel coronavirus pandemic, more and more mainstay institutions — workplaces, gyms, restaurants, bars — are starting to open their doors as state and local governments navigate a new normal: communal life during the age of COVID-19.

-But with all these closures, many doctors' and dentists' offices remain open to serve patients.
-Given the situation, you might be wondering whether it's wise to keep your scheduled health appointments if you're otherwise healthy and haven't been knowingly exposed to someone infected with COVID-19.
+Even during the height of closures and stay-at-home orders, many doctors' and dentists' offices remained open to serve patients.
+Given the fact that COVID-19 continues to circulate among our communities, you might be wondering whether it's wise to keep your scheduled appointments if you're otherwise healthy and haven't been knowingly exposed to someone infected with COVID-19.